+What is the best way to grind coffee beans?
 Everyone loves to wake up to the wonderful smell of freshly brewed coffee.
-However, most people don't realize that depending on the grind, the grinder and the brewing method, the same coffee bean can give a variety of flavor profiles.
+However, most people don't realize that depending on the grind, the grinder, the amount of coffee and water used in the brewing method, the same coffee bean can give a variety of flavor profiles.

 Purchasing whole beans and grinding coffee yourself, you’re assured a level of freshness that pre-ground coffee doesn’t provide.
 The exterior of the coffee bean seals in the oils and aromas.
 Once ground, those volatile oils can begin to evaporate.
-In order to get the most from your coffee, it’s always best to grind coffee beans yourself just prior to brewing.
+To get the most from your coffee, it’s always best to grind coffee beans yourself just prior to brewing.

-Making great coffee involves using water to extract the flavor of the bean.
-The temperature of the water, the grind of the bean, and the length of time that the two are in contact determine how strong or weak, bold or mild the coffee is.
+Making great coffee involves using water to extract the flavor of the coffee.
+The temperature of the water, the grind of the coffee bean, and the length of time that the water and ground coffee are in contact determine how strong or weak, bold or mild the coffee will be.